evaristoc/reversing/_posts/2023-10-28-a-perlin-flow-field-with-canvas-shaders-and-threejs-02.markdown

 </table>
 </div>

 The uniform that will be important for Darryl's code is the **time** uniform.
-It will set the pace of the advance of the color of the pixels along the gradient of the noise function.
+The **time** will set the pace of the advance of the color of the pixels along the gradient of the noise function.

-Having the corresponding uniforms and the shaders allow for the construction of the Three.js's shader Material instance, named **shaderMaterial** in the code.
+Having the corresponding uniforms and the shaders complete the construction of the Three.js's shader Material instance, named **shaderMaterial** in the code.

 <div class="codetable-wrap" style="width:auto; overflow-x: auto;">
 <table>